wybiral/hookah/README.md

 # hookah
-hookah is a lightweight pipeline tool that makes it easy to work with remote WebSocket streams as though they were normal POSIX-style pipelines.
+hookah is a lightweight pipeline tool that makes it easy to work with WebSocket streams as though they were normal POSIX-style pipelines.

-The goal is to makes it easy to do things like fan-in multiple data sources to create a firehose API or to fan-out a local program's output for real-time distribution.
-All without having to integrate any direct WebSocket-specific code into your applications.
+The goal is to makes it easy to perform tasks like fanning-in multiple data sources to create a firehose API fanning-out a local program's output for real-time distribution.
+All without having to integrate any WebSocket-specific code into your applications.

 ### Install dependencies
 ```